-All major decisions will be made by the FAC, CC, and ED, as the Fund's governing bodies.
-Prior to entering an agreement with the grantee, OPC staff will define "major decisions," including under what circumstances the Fund should terminate and the process by which money remaining in the Fund should be disbursed.
+All major decisions will be made by the FAC, CC, or Environmental Defense as the Fund's governing bodies.
+Prior to entering an agreement with the grantee, Conservancy/OPC staff will define "major decisions," including under what circumstances the Fund should terminate and the process by which money remaining in the Fund should be disbursed.